 - Don't Miss: Magic Leap CEO Revealed Future Vision for Product Days Before Launch in Bonkers Sci-Fi Speech

 And with the device's smaller size came a big trade-off: accessibility to all.
-Unlike the HoloLens and Meta 2, the Magic Leap One does not directly accommodate people who wear corrective lenses.
-While the unit can be fitted with the prescription lenses a user might need, the HoloLens and Meta 2 both offer the ability to be used with glasses right out of the box.
-That seems like a pretty big deal, since roughly 75% of the US adult population use corrective lenses.
+Unlike the HoloLens and Meta 2, the Magic Leap One does not yet directly accommodate people who wear corrective lenses (although the company has announced that prescription lenses will be available soon).
+While the unit can later be fitted with the prescription lenses a user might need, the HoloLens and Meta 2 both offer the ability to be used with glasses right out of the box.
+That seems like a pretty big deal, since roughly 75% of the US adult population use corrective lenses of some kind.

-Another feature that comes as a result of Magic Leap's decision to use light fields for optics is something sorely missing from the HoloLens and Meta 2: depth of field.
-The ability to blur and focus virtual objects will give them more presence in our world when using the device.
+Another feature that comes as a result of Magic Leap's decision to use waveguides for optics is something sorely missing from the HoloLens and Meta 2: depth of field.
+The ability to blur and focus virtual objects gives them more presence in our world when using the device.

-In the near future, eye-tracking sensors will be another standout sensor type that could make a major difference in the coming AR wars.
-Being able to control your device with your eyes will make a big difference for those who grow tired of using their arms and hands for hours to control AR interfaces with gestures.
+The device also includes eye-tracking sensors, which when combined with the hand tracking abilities of the device, give the wearer more options in terms of interface and overall immersion.
+Being able to control your device with your eyes makes a big difference for those who grow tired of using their arms and hands for hours to control AR interfaces with gestures.

 That said, it remains to be seen whether or not these features will give Magic Leap the advantages necessary to get dedicated HoloLens fans and developers to switch platforms.
 Either way, the head-worn AR wars have begun, and it's going to be a fun ride.